JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 When you're getting ready to start the talk, breathe deeply and calmly.
 You've done everything you can.
 Everybody knows public speaking can be nerve-wracking.
-Nobody whose opinion is worth anything will judge you harshly on your first talk.
+Nobody whose opinion is worth anything will judge you harshly on your first few talks.

-**You got this!**
+**You got this!** 👏

 ### Is it ok to repeat talk submissions?

-I think so, unless the conference explicitly states they prefer not.
+Absolutely, unless the conference explicitly states they prefer not (which is rare).
 Giving a talk multiple times allows you to iterate on it and give a better talk each time.
 Most developers don't go to very many conferences per year, so the chances that they'll see you give the same talk twice are very small.